By Chet Yarbrough

 IMAGES OF GLORIA SWANSON: http://www.youtube.com/embed/3twMobLkcb8” frameborder=”0″ allowfullscreen></iframe>

 Nasaw explodes myths of Joseph P. Kennedy’s life in showing him to be a pragmatic businessman with a view of the world that is at once prescient and myopic.
 Kennedy did not make his early fortune by being a bootlegger.
 Kennedy lived the life of the American Dream.
-He became one of the richest men in the world by capitalizing on a pre-1929 unregulated stock market, a beginning film industry, and a rising real estate market after WWII.
-Kennedy’s actions to achieve wealth are shown to be evidences of business acumen and counterfeits of social vision.
+He became one of the richest men in the world by capitalizing on a pre-1929 unregulated stock market, a beginning film industry, and a rising real estate market.
+Kennedy’s actions to gather wealth are evidence of business acumen but counterfeits of social vision.

-The irony of Joseph Kennedy’s life, as a maker and protector of financial wealth, is that he was the patriarch of social visionaries; i.e. his sons–John, Robert, and Ted Kennedy.
+The irony of Joseph Kennedy’s life, in regard to his myopic social vision, is that he was the patriarch of social visionaries; i.e. his sons–John, Robert, and Ted Kennedy.
 Joseph P. Kennedy, Sr. is shown by Nasaw to be mired in a belief system that characterizes American isolationists before, during, and after WWII.
 In spite of post-WWII knowledge of the genocidal slaughter of 6 million Jews, and 2.5 million gentile Poles, Joseph Kennedy refuses to believe American intervention is more important than economic security.

 Nasaw reveals Kennedy’s blind spots by showing how pure business vision (focus on profitability and financial security) leads to factional thinking that leads to “we-they” arguments; i.e. isolation of those who disagree and conspiracy theories that are one step removed from discrimination; two steps from isolation; and three steps from annihilation.
 One does not believe Joseph P. Kennedy, Sr. is prejudiced against Jews or any religion or ethnic group after reading or listening to “The Patriarch”, but it shows how reasoning ability can be distorted by focusing on ends without consideration of means which is the mantra of the “pure” business mind.